 - 6.1 The Academy uses 'banding' in the allocation of places in Year 7 in the normal admission round in September. - 6.2 Banding is used by secondary schools to ensure the admission of a proportionate spread of children of different abilities (according to the national average) at their normal point of entry.
-It is not designed to enable the selection of high ability pupils, as is the case with grammar schools. - 6.3 In summary, all children for whom a place is sought in Year 7 (including looked after and previously looked after children, and children with an EHC plan will take a non-verbal reasoning test which will be standardised against the national distribution of abilities. - 6.4 The test has no pass or fail mark.
-When the results are known, all of the children will be placed in rank order according to their mark, and will then be allocated to one of nine groups (known as 'bands') ranging from highest to lowest ability.
-The number of places allocated to each band is determined by the national distribution of abilities, by applying national percentages in each band to the number of places available within the published admission number.
-This essentially means that there will be more places available in the middle bands than in the outer bands where the highest and lowest ability bands are. - 6.5 Once all children have been placed in their applicable band, places will be allocated to children in each band by applying the criteria in this policy.
-Children with an EHC plan will be allocated their places first, and then the oversubscription criteria set out in this policy will be applied to each band, using the tie breaker where necessary. - Where there are still places left in a band after all children in that band have been allocated a place, the remaining places will be allocated to children in adjacent bands, starting with the lower ability band first and then alternating between lower and upper. - 6.7 Full details about the banding process and tests, including the dates that the tests are scheduled and how standardisation works, will be published alongside this policy and all other admission related documents on the Academy's website.
+It is not designed to enable the selection of high ability pupils, as is the case with grammar schools. - 6.3 In summary, all children for whom a place is sought in Year 7 (including looked after and previously looked after children, and children with an EHC plan (where the Academy has already been consulted and named) will take a non-verbal reasoning test which will be standardised against the national distribution of abilities.
+This does not mean that children with an EHC plan which names the school at a later stage will not be admitted.

+- 6.4 The test has no pass or fail mark.
+When the results are known, all of the children (with the exception of up to 18 children who qualified for an aptitude place, as set out below) will be placed in rank order according to their mark, and will then be allocated to one of nine groups (known as 'bands') ranging from highest to lowest ability.
+The number of places allocated to each band is determined by the national distribution of abilities, by applying national percentages in each band to the number of places available within the published admission number, excluding the 18 aptitude places.
+This essentially means that there will be more places available in the middle bands than in the outer bands where the highest and lowest ability bands are. - Once all children have been placed in their applicable band, places will be allocated to children in each band by applying the criteria in this policy.
+Children with an EHC plan will be allocated their places first, and then the oversubscription criteria set out in this policy will be applied to each band, using the tie breaker where necessary.
+The children who qualified for the 18 aptitude places will not be placed in a band. - 6.6 Where there are still places left in a band after all children in that band have been allocated a place, the remaining places will be allocated to children in adjacent bands, starting with the lower ability band first and then alternating between lower and upper. - 6.7 Full details about the banding process and tests, including the dates that the tests are scheduled and how standardisation works, will be published alongside this policy and all other admission related documents on the Academy's website.